ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Evidence transformation algorithms may be well-known, defined by a CoRIM profile ({{sec-corim-profile-types}}), or supplied dynamically.
 The handling of dynamic Evidence transformation algorithms is out of scope for this document.

+### Appraisal hermeticity

+The Appraisal Context at the end of Phase 1 constitutes all inputs to the Appraisal Procedure.

+Given the same Appraisal Context, different Verifier appraisals MUST produce deterministic results for phases 2, 3, and 4.

+Note: the deterministic constraint applies to profile-defined comparison semantics.

+The reason to lock the inputs before Attestation Appraisal is for all Appraisal Procedure dependencies to be accounted for before interpreting them.
+For a comparable notion of process fidelity and provenance tracking, see the different {{SLSA}} specification for build security.

+## Evidence Augmentation (Phase 2) {#sec-phase2}

+### Appraisal Claims Set Initialization {#sec-acs-initialization}

+The ACS is initialized by copying all the `addition` ECTs from the array of Evidence claims `ir-appraisal-context / ae ` to the ACS.
+See {{sec-add-to-acs}}.

+#### The authorized-by field in Appraisal Claims Set {#sec-authorized-by}

+The `a` field in an ECT in the ACS indicates the entity whose authority backs the claim.

+An entity is authoritative when it makes Claims that are inside its area of competence.
+The Verifier keeps track of the authorities that assert Claims so that it can filter out claims from entities that do not satisfy appraisal policies.

+When adding an Evidence Claim to the ACS, the
+Verifier SHALL set the `authorized-by` field in that Claim to the trusted authority keys at the head of each key chain which signed that Evidence.
+This key is often the subject of a self-signed certificate.
+The Verifier has already verified the certificate chain.
+See {{sec-crypto-validate-evidence}}.

+If multiple authorities approve the same Claim, for example if multiple key chains are available, then the `authorized-by` field SHALL be set to include the trusted authority keys used by each of those authorities.

+When adding Endorsement Claims to the ACS that resulted from CoRIM processing ({{sec-add-to-acs}}) the Verifier SHALL set the `authorized-by` field in that Evidence to the trusted authority key that is at the head of the key chain that signed the CoRIM.

+When searching the ACS for an entry which matches a Reference Value containing an `authorized-by` field, the Verifier SHALL ignore ACS entries if none of the keys present in the Reference Value `authorized-by` field are also present in the ACS `authorized-by` field.

+The Verifier SHOULD set the `authorized-by` field in ACS entries to a format which contains only a key, for example the `tagged-cose-key-type` format.
+Using a common format makes it easier to compare the field.

 ## ACS Augmentation - Phases 2, 3, and 4 {#sec-acs-aug}

 In the ACS augmentation phase, a CoRIM Appraisal Context and an Evidence Appraisal Policy are used by the Verifier to find CoMID triples which match the ACS.